Translations

 You're Kidding, Right?

-Well, that's the facts, such as they are.
-My sarcastic Irish wit has verbalized its eloquence every year that the lightning bug show comes around.
+Well, those are the facts, such as they are.
+My sarcastic Irish wit has verbalized its eloquence every year when the lightning bug show comes around.
 This time, my wit is in writing!

 Who created this money-making racket?
 Inquiring minds want to know!
 How can you, dear reader, avoid that scheme?
 Let me preach on.

 Mrs. Appalachian Irishman and I live in a fairly rural area of northeast Knox County.
-We have an acre of ground, in a small subdivision.
-Street lights don't bother the view.
-We have seen every year, since 2003, the synchronous lighting bug show -- in our own backyard!
+We have an acre of ground in a small subdivision.
+Streetlights don't bother the view.
+We have seen, every year since 2003, the synchronous lighting bug show in our own backyard!
 It's great!
-If family and friends come over, we don't charge them to watch the show!
+If family members and friends come over, we don't charge them to watch the show!
 No lottery ticket is required.

-If you are a city dweller, I suggest that you find some country friends, who will invite you to their yard, to watch the lightning bug show!
+If you are a city dweller, I suggest that you find some country friends who will invite you to their yard to watch the lightning bug show!
 Being country, they won't charge you.
-Of course, I'd suggest that you move out of that city, to a quiet place in the country.
+Of course, I'd recommend that you move out of that city to a quiet place in the country.

 The Couch Spring